 The University of Illinois requires that students are bona fide residents of Illinois for one calendar year prior to the term of application for resident status.
 Bona fide residency involves being gainfully employed, living in the state for one year, and taking other specific actions which link the student to the State of Illinois.
 It also requires residing in Illinois primarily for reasons that are not related to receiving an education.
-These actions must be completed before the beginning of the term when residency is to be established.
+These actions must be completed before the beginning of the term in which residency is to be established.

 The process for requesting a residency change is managed by the Office of Admissions and Records.
 They can be contacted at email@example.com.
-For more information, please see http://www.usp.uillinois.edu/residency.cfm.
+For more information, please see http://www.uaps.uillinois.edu/students/residency/.

 5. I received a tuition waiver, but it is not posted to my financial aid account yet.
 Is there anything else that needs to be completed?

 Students should inform OSFA as soon as possible if they have been awarded any awards.
 The tuition waiver information is not sent to Financial Aid until after classes start.
-Students receiving waivers complete a form a few weeks before the start of the term; Financial Aid will update their records once all the documentation is received, approximately 1–2 weeks after the semester begins.
+Students receiving waivers complete a form a few weeks before the start of the term, and Financial Aid will update their records once all the documentation is received, approximately 1–2 weeks after the semester begins.